macdevopsyvr/macdevopsyvr.github.io/index.md

 # June 20-21, 2016

-MacDevOps:YVR is the #1 conference in the Pacific NorthWest for MacAdmins interested in integrating DevOps in their IT practice.
+MacDevOps:YVR is the best place for Mac Admins interested in integrating DevOps in their IT practice.
 In 2015, we packed 11 sessions and 14 speakers in a full day of learning and sharing.
 This year we are expanding to two days and we want you there with us.

-### Call for proposals is now open:
+### Call for proposals is now CLOSED:

-We are looking for presentations on topics such as: Ansible, Chef, Docker, GitHub, JavaScript, Slack, Vagrant, Puppet, Python, Ruby, or anything that talks about automation, or how Mac SysAdmins can incorporate good habits from developers into their professional lives.
+Thank you for all of the excellent presentation proposals.
+A schedule for the event will be posted soon.

 ## REGISTRATION: